7: In mathematics

 Seven, the fourth prime number, is not only a Mersenne prime (since $2^3 - 1 = 7$) but also a double Mersenne prime since the exponent, 3, is itself a Mersenne prime.
-It is also a Newman–Shanks–Williams prime, a Woodall prime, a factorial prime, a Harshad number, a lucky prime, a happy number (happy prime), a safe prime (the only Mersenne safe prime), a Leyland number of the second kind and Leyland prime of the second kind ($2^5-5^2$), and the fourth Heegner number.
+It is also a Newman–Shanks–Williams prime, a Woodall prime, a factorial prime, a Harshad number, a lucky prime, a happy number (happy prime), a safe prime (the only Mersenne safe prime), a sexy prime, a Leyland number of the second kind and Leyland prime of the second kind ($2^5-5^2$), and the fourth Heegner number.
 Seven is the lowest natural number that cannot be represented as the sum of the squares of three integers.

 A seven-sided shape is a heptagon.
 The regular n-gons for n ⩽ 6 can be constructed by compass and straightedge alone, which makes the heptagon the first regular polygon that cannot be directly constructed with these simple tools.

 7 is the only number D for which the equation 2^{n} − D = x^{2} has more than two solutions for n and x natural.
 In particular, the equation 2^{n} − 7 = x^{2} is known as the Ramanujan–Nagell equation.
 7 is one of seven numbers in the positive definite quadratic integer matrix representative of all odd numbers: {1, 3, 5, 7, 11, 15, 33}.

 There are 7 frieze groups in two dimensions, consisting of symmetries of the plane whose group of translations is isomorphic to the group of integers.
 These are related to the 17 wallpaper groups whose transformations and isometries repeat two-dimensional patterns in the plane.

 A heptagon in Euclidean space is unable to generate uniform tilings alongside other polygons, like the regular pentagon.
 However, it is one of fourteen polygons that can fill a plane-vertex tiling, in its case only alongside a regular triangle and a 42-sided polygon (3.7.42).
 Otherwise, for any regular n-sided polygon, the maximum number of intersecting diagonals (other than through its center) is at most 7.

 In two dimensions, there are precisely seven 7-uniform Krotenheerdt tilings, with no other such k-uniform tilings for k > 7, and it is also the only k for which the count of Krotenheerdt tilings agrees with k.

 The Fano plane, the smallest possible finite projective plane, has 7 points and 7 lines arranged such that every line contains 3 points and 3 lines cross every point.
 This is related to other appearances of the number seven in relation to exceptional objects, like the fact that the octonions contain seven distinct square roots of −1, seven-dimensional vectors have a cross product, and the number of equiangular lines possible in seven-dimensional space is anomalously large.